bbc/peaks.js/README.md

   randomizeSegmentColor: true,

   // Array of initial segment objects with startTime and
-  // endTime in seconds and a boolean for editable
+  // endTime in seconds and a boolean for editable.
+  // See below.
   segments: [{
     startTime: 120,
     endTime: 140,